 As a result of our foreign operations, we are exposed to changes in the general economic conditions in the countries in which we conduct business.
 Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of nonsovereign accounts receivable is not material.
 We continue to monitor economic conditions, including volatility associated with international economies and the associated impacts on the financial markets and our business.
 Although collection of our accounts receivables due from certain countries may extend beyond our standard credit terms, we do not expect any such delays to have a material impact on our financial condition or results of operations.

 Inventories

 Inventories are stated at the lower of cost or estimated realizable value.
-We determine the cost of inventory using the weighted-average cost method.
+We determine the cost of inventory on a standard cost basis, which approximates average costs.

 The components of inventory are as follows: